kinjisato/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
 Here's an example of my output for this step.
 I applied this steps to the undistorted images those generated above distortion-correction.

+The points colored green are came from sobel x gradient (l channel), and points colored blue are came from color threshold of s channel.

+![alt text][image4]

+And then finally, when I combined two methods of gradient and color, I got following binary image.

 ![alt text][image3]